 — I mentioned Arfy and Ernie in a post from 2013, and just like the latter, the former is back again with a vengeance.
 More here and here.
 The hair loss world is quite something.
 Why on earth would one want to go watch a movie on a weekend night when one can find far better plots on hair loss forums?

 And now on to medical items of interest:

-— At first they were blaming the Chinese for being too fast, but now they want to do it themselves.
+— At first they were blaming the Chinese for moving too fast, but now they want to do it themselves.
 Western scientists seek permission to genetically modify embryos.

-— George Church is a brilliant man.
-He is all for genetic engineering.
+— George Church is a brilliant scientists and he is all for genetic engineering.

 — Spanish cancer patient receives 3D printed ribs from an Australian company in a world first surgery.